 - PDS was introduced during the time of World War II.
 It was before the year 1960 that the distribution through PDS was dependant on imports of food grains.

-- The Public Distribution System was then expanded in the 1960s for the purpose of food shortages and distribution.
+- The Public Distribution System was then expanded in the 1960s to handle food shortages and take care of distribution.